 Leicestershire and Rutland Wildlife Trust is a membership organisation, governed by its Memorandum and Articles of Association.
-More than 16,000 members currently support the Trust’s work.
+Almost 16,000 members currently support the Trust’s work.

 The Trust is managed by a Council of Trustees (elected from its members) who oversee the governance and strategic direction of the Trust.